 Multi-Gig Internet and its hidden benefits

-10Gbps or not, my broadband connection is now easily in the Multi-Gig realm.
-The crazy speeds, apart from being fast, also bring in some advantages you can't have with sub-Gigabit.
+True 10Gbps or not, my broadband connection is now easily in the Multi-Gig realm.
+The ultra-fast speeds, apart from being, well, fast, also bring in some advantages you can’t have with sub-Gigabit.

 QoS is (mostly) no longer applicable